chandan-00/Django_ops/README.md

-# PycharmProjects

-A company portal has been created using django

-Here a person can view the list of all employees

-User authentication has been used to give access to viewing

-Only admins can create, update and delete details of employees
+This project is a Django-based company portal that manages employee information.
+It features user authentication for secure access, allowing regular users to view the list of employees, while only administrators have permissions to create, update, or delete employee details.